 MADE TO MEASURE

 Our Made to Measure curtains are custom made to your specific requirements.
 You have the freedom to decide on the fabric, exact dimensions, curtain heading and the curtain lining fabric.
-Our fully bespoke curtains can be delivered to your door in 3-4 weeks.
+Our fully bespoke curtains can be delivered to your door in just 7-10 working days.

 First, choose up to 5 free swatches which are delivered directly to you.
 From the comfort of your own home, you can select the perfect fabric for your new curtains.
 Once you have your measurements, you can decide whether to have a pair or single curtain for your window and also what heading you would like your curtains to hang from.
 Lastly, there is a choice of linings to finish your bespoke curtains each with their own advantages.
 You are now ready to order your unique curtains!